Apply for a permanent residence card for third-country nationals Family members of Union citizens entitled to free movement

 Your five-year permanent residence is 'lawful' if you have fulfilled the conditions laid down by EU law for the free movement of third-country family members over a period of five years.

 Shorter periods of absence are irrelevant for the calculation of time limits for the acquisition of the right of permanent residence.
-Thus, even when leaving the Federal territory for a total of six months a year, to perform military service or alternative service and for good cause once for up to twelve consecutive months (e.B. due to a serious illness, a study, a vocational training) a permanent residence can be assumed.
+Thus, even when leaving the Federal territory for a total of six months a year, to perform military service or a substitute service and for good cause once for up to twelve consecutive months (e.B. due to a serious illness, a study, a vocational training) a permanent residence can be assumed.

 With the acquisition of the right of permanent residence, you will receive an improved legal status regardless of your nationality.
 Thus, the right of permanent residence is independent of the continuity of the conditions for freedom of movement.
 In addition, the protection against expulsion is increased.

 Under certain conditions, spouses, life partners and children can also obtain the right of permanent residence regardless of permanent residence with the reference person entitled to freedom of movement (e.B. in the event of the death or departure of the reference person).
-In individual cases, it is also possible that you, as a family member of an employed EU or EEA citizen, already receive a right of permanent residence before the expiry of five years (e.B. if you have your permanent residence with the EU citizen but the latter dies prematurely as a result of an accident at work or an occupational disease before the end of five years).
+In individual cases, it is also possible that you, as a family member of an employed EU or EEA citizen, already receive a right of permanent residence before the expiry of five years (e.B. if you have your permanent residence with the EU citizen, but he dies prematurely as a result of an accident at work or an occupational disease before the end of five years).

 If you have not yet reached the age of 18, a person entitled to your personal care must agree to the planned stay